Border 32 Fire

-Events

-Context
+Background

 The area in which the Border 32 Fire has had a long and destructive history with severe wildfires throughout the San Diego County backcountry along Highway 94 leading into the town of Potrero.
 The most notable significant fires of recent years had been the Santa Ana wind driven Harris Fire of October 2007 which destroyed much of the land the Border 32 incident would ultimately burn in a 90,000-acre swath that destroyed hundreds of structures and killed eight civilians.
 More recently, the Border Fire which burned 7,609 acres and also killed 2 civilians, had burned in a similar footprint as that of the Border 32 Fire had toward the east along the community of Potrero in June 2016.

+Progression

 August 31

 The blaze—dubbed the Border 32 Fire due to it being the thirty-second fire of significance for the year of 2022 in close proximity to the United States-Mexican border—sparked at 2:15 PM PDT off Barrett Lake Road and state Route 94 in the Barrett Junction area just southeast of Dulzura and was initially pegged at 30 acres in size but with a dangerous-to-critical rate of spread as it moved toward the north east into the small community of Barrett Junction.
 Evacuations orders were immediately put in place for the small community as the fire rapidly burned through the cheatgrass and into the dense chaparral along the mountainsides and up toward Potrero Peak.
 The fire would begin an aggressive push towards the rural community of Potrero which then lead authorities to issue a mandatory evacuation order for the entire town as well as much of the rural backcountry west of Campo.
 By 5 PM, the incident had expanded to 1,400 acres in size as the fire remained spreading at a dangerous rate with zero percent containment.
 As the fire dramatically spread, two individuals suffered severe burns from the fire and were airlifted to UCSD Medical Center in San Diego and one firefighter sustained minor injuries.

 Throughout the day, the fire would continue to rapidly expand as it destroyed thousands more acres before sundown, crossing much of Highway 94 and proceeding to burn towards the community of Potrero.
 However, by nightfall, fire activity largely subsided allowing resources to mop up spot fires & keeping the progressing fireline held in place through the night.
 As of 10 PM, that evening, the fire had scorched 4,243 acres and was five percent contained.